junnkim/gcp_cloud_workshop/README.md

 b.
 Open Cloud Shell and execute command while true; do curl -m1 IP_ADDRESS; done.
 This will show that both of your servers are serving the application traffic to your end users.

+## 6. Delete the GCP Services (After Lab is Complete)<a name="delete-resources"></a>

+Once the lab assignment is complete, you will want to delete the resources you just created to avoid incurring costs.
+In this lab, we created 2 GCP Compute Intances, 1 GCP Firewall Rule and 1 GCP Load Balancer.
+Navigate to each of those services and select the option to delete each one.